Choosing a Financial Advisor: When, What, Where & How

 One of the most important times to seek advice is when life changes like these occur:

-First job, benefit choices, changing jobs, starting a business, nearing or in retirement
+Occupation: First job, choosing benefits, changing jobs, starting a business, nearing or in retirement

 What Can I Expect from an Advisor?